In an academic-focused country like Singapore, it is little wonder that some parents are obsessed with how to boost their toddler’s IQ.

 These neural connections are developed with the interaction of genes and a baby’s environment and experiences, especially the “serve and return” interaction with adults.
 This is akin to a ping pong game, where responses go both ways, and is linked to development of social skills and communication.

-Is it possible to improve my toddler’s IQ?
+Is it possible to boost my toddler’s IQ?

 Studies show that our brain attains adult weight by early childhood, usually by age 5-10 years, and by the time your child is around four-years-old, his brain would have been 90% of the size of an adult’s brain.